 Antiquities of the Red Sea Jordan and Aegean aboard Le Bellot

 Join us for a journey from the azure Aegean to the beautiful Red Sea, exploring the treasures of Greece, Egypt and Jordan aboard the exclusively chartered, 5-star Le Bellot.
 Marvel at the beauty of Santorini’s legendary site of the Lost City of Atlantis.
 Visit the brilliant New Alexandria Library, the Great Pyramids of Giza and the rose-red city of Petra.
-Optional extension in Greece and Israel available.
+Optional extension in Greece available.

 Arrive in Athens and embark the Five-Star Le Bellot.
 Birthplace of democracy and home to many of the greatest philosophers and historians— from Socrates to Herodotus—Athens is unparalleled in its contributions to early Western civilization.
 Le Bellot (D)